How to Align WGS84 to Local CRS in Python for Carbon Mapping

 return audit_record

 This approach satisfies MRV data lineage requirements by embedding transformation metadata directly into the output artifact.
-Verification bodies can parse the attrs dictionary to confirm projection validity without requiring external documentation.
+Verification bodies can parse the attrs dictionary to confirm projection validity without requiring external documentation — the same provenance contract used when reconciling parcels against a carbon credit registry.

 Production Integration & Registry Submission

 In production environments, wrap the diagnostic, transformation, and audit steps into a single orchestrator function.
-Implement batch processing with chunked I/O to handle large-scale supply chain or land-use datasets.
+Implement batch processing with chunked I/O to handle large-scale supply-chain or land-use datasets — read sources in row-group batches with pyarrow, reproject each chunk independently, and append validated partitions so memory stays bounded regardless of parcel count.
 Validate CRS alignment at ingestion, before any spatial joins or raster extractions.
 Registry submission portals (e.g., Verra VM0047, Gold Standard GIS requirements) explicitly reject datasets lacking projected coordinate systems or area-preserving validation.

-When integrating with MRV Architecture & Carbon Accounting Fundamentals, ensure that spatial alignment precedes emission factor attribution.
-Misaligned geometries cause spatial misregistration when intersecting with IPCC tier-2/3 carbon density rasters, leading to systematic over/under-estimation of removals.
+When integrating with the parent MRV Architecture & Carbon Accounting Fundamentals stack, ensure that spatial alignment precedes emission-factor attribution.
+Misaligned geometries cause spatial misregistration when intersecting with IPCC tier-2/3 carbon density rasters, leading to systematic over/under-estimation of removals — the same registration discipline that satellite imagery processing composites depend on.
 Always verify transformation paths against the EPSG Geodetic Parameter Registry and validate grid availability using pyproj’s internal database.
 For cross-border projects, enforce a single regional equal-area CRS to prevent boundary discontinuities during aggregation.

 Final pipeline execution pattern:

-2. Run diagnose_crs_alignment() → validate grids & resolve target EPSG
+2. Run diagnose_crs_alignment() to validate grids and resolve the target EPSG.

-3. Execute transform_to_local_crs() → enforce equal-area projection & distortion gate
+3. Execute transform_to_local_crs() to enforce equal-area projection and the distortion gate.

-4. Compute metric area, attach lineage via generate_audit_trail()
+4. Compute metric area and attach lineage via generate_audit_trail().

-6. Submit to registry with attached audit JSON
+6. Submit to the registry with the attached audit JSON.

 This deterministic workflow eliminates angular distortion, satisfies GHG Protocol spatial mapping mandates, and produces verification-ready spatial assets for carbon accounting pipelines.